getBoolean/boolean_lints/README.md

 ### Enabling/disabling lints

-By default when installing `custom_lints_template`, most of the lints will be enabled.
+By default when installing `boolean_lints`, most of the lints will be enabled.
 To change this, you have a few options.

 ### Disable one specific rule

-You may dislike one of the various lint rules offered by `custom_lints_template`.
+You may dislike one of the various lint rules offered by `boolean_lints`.
 In that event, you can explicitly disable this lint rule for your project by modifying the `analysis_options.yaml`